-IntelliCode for Visual Studio FAQ
+IntelliCode for Visual Studio overview

-- C# requires Visual Studio 2017 version 15.8 or later
+- Visual Studio 2017 version 15.8 and later (all editions)

 - XAML requires Visual Studio 2017 version 15.9 or later